uiceds/cee-492-project-2025-Team1/cee492_report.typ

 == Model 4 – Neural Network

-To evaluate non-linear relationships between mix components and compressive strength, we implemented a feed-forward neural network trained using our own gradient descent routine.
-The model uses eight standardized input features and predicts concrete compressive strength as a continuous output.
+To capture the non-linear relationships present in the concrete mixture data, we developed a feed-forward neural network trained using a custom gradient descent optimizer.
+The model uses eight standardized input features and produces a single continuous prediction of compressive strength.

-=== Architecture

-The neural network consists of:

-- Input layer: 8 features
-- Hidden layer: 10 neurons, ReLU activation
-- Output layer: 1 neuron for predicting compressive strength

-The forward pass for a single sample can be written as:

-- First linear transformation:
-  z1 = W1 · x + b1
-- Hidden activation using the ReLU function:
-  a1 = max(0, z1)
-- Output layer:
-  y_pred = W2 · a1 + b2

-Here, W1 and W2 are the weight matrices, and b1 and b2 are the bias vectors.

-=== Training Procedure

-The model was optimized with full-batch gradient descent using:

-- Learning rate: η = 0.001
-- Number of training steps: 5000
-- Loss function: Mean Squared Error (MSE)
+The architecture consists of an input layer with eight features, followed by one hidden layer with ten neurons using the ReLU activation function, and finally an output neuron representing the predicted compressive strength.
+The forward propagation can be described as follows.
+First, the model computes the linear transformation z1 = W1 · x + b1, where W1 and b1 denote the weights and biases of the hidden layer.
+The activation of this hidden layer is then obtained through a ReLU operation, expressed as a1 = max(0, z1).
+The output prediction is calculated through a second linear transformation, y_pred = W2 · a1 + b2.

+Training was performed using full-batch gradient descent.
+We optimized the parameters with a learning rate of η = 0.001 over a total of 5000 training steps.
-The MSE loss used during training is defined as:
+The loss function used during training was the Mean Squared Error (MSE).

-MSE = (1/n) · Σ (y_true(i) - y_pred(i))²

-where n is the number of samples in the training set.

-All input features were standardized before training to ensure stable gradient-based optimization.
+Because gradient-based optimization is sensitive to input scaling, all features were standardized prior to training.

-=== Performance on Test Data

-After training, the neural network achieved the following performance on the held-out test set:

-- Test MSE: 43.64
-- Test RMSE: 6.61
-- Test MAE: 5.07
-- R²: 0.837

-These results indicate that the neural network is capable of modeling the non-linear relationships between concrete mix components and compressive strength.
-The R² value of approximately 0.84 reflects strong predictive accuracy, outperforming purely linear models and validating the hypothesis that non-linear methods can capture interactions not accessible to linear regression.
+After optimization, the neural network achieved strong predictive performance on the held-out test set.
+The final metrics were: MSE = 43.64, RMSE = 6.61, and MAE = 5.07.
+The coefficient of determination reached R² = 0.837, indicating that the model explains approximately 84% of the variance in compressive strength.
+This performance surpasses the linear model and confirms that non-linear approaches such as neural networks are capable of capturing complex interactions between concrete components that linear regression cannot represent.

 == Summarized Results